-There are a total of 29 states (30 as of July 1, 2019) that will be part of the eNLC, but not all of the original 25 NLC states are changing over.
+There are a total of 34 states that will be part of the eNLC, but not all of the original 25 NLC states are changing over.
 Read on to see if your state will be part of the eNLC, and what you need to do depending on your state’s status.

 The Shift from NLC to eNLC

 First, a little history on why this shift is happening in the first place.
 Back in 2015, the Board of Nursing (BON) executive officers approved the eNLC to replace the original NLC and add extra protections.
 This shift will also make it easier for new states to join in the future and move towards the goal of all states joining the eNLC.